carpentries-incubator/scons-novice/README.md

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://slack-invite.carpentries.org/)
 [![Slack Status](https://img.shields.io/badge/Slack_Channel-swc--make-E01563.svg)](https://carpentries.slack.com/messages/C9X2YCPT5)

-# make-novice
+# scons-novice

 An introduction to Make using reproducible papers as a motivating example.
-Please see [https://swcarpentry.github.io/make-novice/](https://swcarpentry.github.io/make-novice/) for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.
+Please see [https://swcarpentry.github.io/scons-novice/](https://swcarpentry.github.io/scons-novice/) for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.